ianfboldea/vanilla-js-projects/README.md

 ### Projects List

+## Big Projects

+1. Tracalorie Project

+   - Calorie tracking project with a custom state management system using the Javascript Module Pattern.
+Persists data to local storage.
+UI built from Materialize CSS and Font Awesome.
+Built in Brad Traversy's Udemy course.

+## Fun Sized Projects

 1. National Parks Infograbber

    - Helps you decide which park to hit next!
 Just a quick project, might work on it more later and flesh it out!

 2. Github Finder